solarwinds/solarwinds-apm-ruby/README.md

 ## Layout of the Gem

-The appoptics gem uses a standard gem layout.
+The solarwinds_apm gem uses a standard gem layout.
 Here are the notable directories.

-    lib/appoptics/inst               # Auto load directory for various instrumented libraries lib/appoptics/frameworks         # Framework instrumentation directory
+    lib/solarwinds_apm/inst               # Auto load directory for various instrumented libraries lib/solarwinds_apm/frameworks         # Framework instrumentation directory
-    lib/appoptics/frameworks/rails   # Files specific to Rails instrumentation lib/rails                        # A Rails required directory for the Rails install generator lib/api                          # The SolarWindsAPM Tracing API: layers, logging, tracing ext/oboe_metal                   # The Ruby c extension that links against the system liboboe library
+    lib/solarwinds_apm/frameworks/rails   # Files specific to Rails instrumentation lib/rails                             # A Rails required directory for the Rails install generator lib/api                               # The SolarWindsAPM Tracing API: layers, logging, tracing ext/oboe_metal                        # The Ruby c extension that links against the system liboboe library

 ## Building the Gem

-The appoptics gem is built with the standard `gem build` command passing in the gemspec:
+The solarwinds_apm gem is built with the standard `gem build` command passing in the gemspec:

 ```bash
 gem build solarwinds_apm.gemspec